Volkswagen Jetta: Third generation (A3, Typ 1H; 1992)

-For the third generation, the Jetta name was discontinued, and it was officially renamed the Volkswagen Vento in European countries, following the precedent of naming cars after winds, debuted in 1992.
-The Jetta 3 debuted in North America in 1993 after production delays and quality problems at the Volkswagen plant in Puebla, Mexico.
-The name "Vento" means "wind" in both Portuguese and Italian.
+For its third generation, the Jetta was renamed the Volkswagen Vento in European countries, following the precedent of naming cars after winds ("Vento" means "wind" in both Portuguese and Italian).
+This generation debuted in Europe in 1992, followed by North America in 1993 (as the Jetta) after production delays and quality problems at the Volkswagen plant in Puebla, Mexico.
 It went on sale in most of Europe in the first quarter of the year, though it did not arrive on the British market until September 1992.
 Because of the success of the second generation in North America, Volkswagen decided to keep the Jetta nameplate.
-However, in Europe the car was given its new name to appeal to a younger market.
+However, the car was given the Vento name in Europe to appeal to a younger market.

-Styling was penned by a design team led by Herbert Schafer, and again the car became more aerodynamic than the previous generation.
-Although visually similar to the Mark 2, there were many refinements underneath.
-The two-door model was dropped, aerodynamics were improved, with the car now having a drag coefficient of 0.32.
+Styling was penned by a design team led by Herbert Schafer, and the car became more aerodynamic than the previous generation.
+Although visually similar to the second-generation Jetta, there were many refinements underneath.
+The two-door model was dropped, and aerodynamics were improved, with the car now having a drag coefficient of 0.32.
 This included a new structure which now met worldwide crash standards.
 Suspensions were an evolutionary rather than revolutionary refinement of the setup on previous editions, and mainly consisted of a wider track, and even maintaining backwards compatibility with older models.
 In addition, the car became more environmentally friendly with the use of recycled plastics, CFC-free air conditioning systems, and paint that did not contain heavy metals.

 This generation of the car is widely credited for keeping Volkswagen from pulling out of the North American market.
-At the time of its introduction in 1993, Volkswagen of America's sales hit a low not seen since the 1950s.
-The division sold only 43,902 cars in that year.
+At the time of its introduction in 1993, Volkswagen of America's sales hit a low not seen since the 1950s, as the division sold only 43,902 cars in that year.
 Sales began slowly due to the aforementioned issues at the Puebla plant.
-However, sales rebounded dramatically in the following years, mostly based on the strength of the Jetta, which continued to be the best-selling Volkswagen in the USA.
+However, sales rebounded dramatically in the following years, mostly based on the strength of the Jetta, which continued to be the best-selling Volkswagen in the United States.